 Julie K. Gammack, M.D., is an associate dean for graduate medical education and associate professor of medicine in the Department of Internal Medicine, Division of Geriatrics Medicine at the Saint Louis University School of Medicine.

 Dr. Gammack is a graduate of the University of Minnesota Medical School and trained in internal medicine and geriatric medicine at the University of Washington School of Medicine.
 Her clinical practice includes hospital, clinic and nursing home-based care for older adults.

-In her role as Director, Office of Professional Oversight, Lisa assists all members of the School of Medicine with issues related to unprofessionalism and/or mistreatment as it relates to the learning environment.
+In her role as director Lisa assists all members of the School of Medicine with issues related to unprofessionalism and/or mistreatment as it relates to the learning environment.
 Her specialties include conflict mediation, coaching, and seeking resolutions.
-In addition, she serves as the Ombudsman for members of the School of Medicine Learning Environment.
+In addition, she serves as the ombudsman for members of the School of Medicine learning environment.

-Dr. McHowat has a degree in pharmacy from De Montfort University and Ph.D. in pharmacology from Bath University.
-She completed a postdoctoral fellowship in cardiology at Washington University-St Louis before joining the pathology faculty at Saint Louis University.
+Dr. McHowat has a degree in pharmacy from De Montfort University and doctorate of philosophy in pharmacology from Bath University.
+She completed a postdoctoral fellowship in cardiology at Washington University St. Louis before joining the pathology faculty at Saint Louis University.
 Her research interests focus on endothelial and epithelial cell biology with an emphasis on lipid metabolism in sepsis and cigarette smoking-related diseases such as cancer and heart disease.